 Freedom Fighters Welfare Trust Job Guideline 2023

 Colonel M.A.G.
 Osmani led the liberation war.
 Fifteen-million-armed freedom fighters took part in the liberation war.
-Eight million were recruited by 35 youth training centers under the supervision of the Mujib Nagar Government in India.
-Many valiant and heroic freedom fighters sacrificed their lives, innumerable were injured and many of them lost their limbs forever.
-Bangladesh Freedom Fighters Welfare Trust’s (BFFWT) official website is http://www.bffwt.gov.bd/
+35 youth training centers recruited eight million under the supervision of the Mujib Nagar Government in India.
+Many valiant and heroic freedom fighters sacrificed their lives, innumerable were injured, and many lost their limbs forever.
+Bangladesh Freedom Fighters Welfare Trust’s (BFFWT) official website is https://www.bffwt.gov.bd/

 The heroic performance of the freedom fighter was graded into 4 categories with different titles.
 These are Bir-Shrestha, Bir-Uttam, Bir-Bikram and Bir-pratik.
 Bir-Shrestha the most prestigious title is awarded among 7(seven) martyred freedom fighters.
 Bangladesh Freedom Fighters Welfare Trust (BFFWT) official website

 The Pakistani army and their collaborators namely RAZAKAR, AL-BADRE, and AL-SAMS tried their level best to defeat freedom fighters but failed.
 Pakistani army general Niazi acknowledged the defeat and surrendered with it’s all its forces to the freedom fighters and allied Indian forces on 16.12.1971 in the vicinity of Race Course Maidan Dhaka.
 The war of liberation was ended through a joint agreement signed by general Niazi on the Pakistani side and general J, S. Arora on the Indian side where renowned freedom fighters were present.